e-tidemo/new-years-quiz/README.md

     ![Blur effect](documentation/support-images/quiz-blur-effect-feature-2.png)

   - ### Play again?
     At the end of the quiz, the player is given three options - to play again, to leave feedback about the game or to leave the website.
-Leaving the website directs the player to google.com.
+Leaving the website directs the player to the Swedish national alcohol shop (it becomes a bit Swedish specific since the intended users are guests at my New Year's Eve party in Sweden).
 If the player wants to leave some feedback on the game, they can click that button which will open a form in a different window and if the player chooses to play again they are redirected to the start page.
     ![The end of the quiz](documentation/support-images/quiz-play-again-feature.png)

   - ### Footer